Eyewall Markets · Market Compendium

 § Billing

 - Subscriptions auto-renew monthly on the calendar day of the original signup.
-Failed renewals retry per Paddle's standard schedule before the subscription lapses.
+Failed renewals retry per Stripe's standard smart-retry schedule before the subscription lapses.

-- Cancel any time from your account page — it links to the Paddle customer portal where the cancellation takes effect at the end of the current billing period.
+- Cancel any time from your account page — it opens a Stripe-hosted customer portal where cancellation takes effect at the end of the current billing period and the most recent invoices are downloadable as PDF.

 - Refunds: see refund policy.

-- Payment methods accepted are whatever Paddle supports for your jurisdiction (Visa, Mastercard, Amex, Apple Pay, Google Pay, PayPal, SEPA, and others).
+- Payment methods accepted are whatever Stripe supports for your jurisdiction (Visa, Mastercard, Amex, Discover, Apple Pay, Google Pay, Link, and ACH where eligible).

 § What's included

-Notification rules.
+Alert rules.
 Each rule describes a price-divergence condition — a category of event, a minimum size of the published price difference between two venues, a minimum 24h volume on each side, a minimum duration the difference has to persist.
-When an observation matches, Eyewall Markets sends a descriptive email naming the event, the two venues, the published prices, and the observation timestamp.
+Rules drive cross-venue spread alerts; pinning an event also auto- enables price-move and high-confidence news-match alerts on it.
 Each tier caps how many rules a subscriber may keep enabled.

 Persistence floor.
 The shortest duration a rule may require before firing.
 The Starter floor of 5 minutes filters transient observations; Edge subscribers may opt into single- observation matching.